 We will often think of groupoids as modelling very simple homotopy types (1-types).
-We will also recall the notion of homotopically finite space; see Subsection \ref{HF space}.
-Combining the two notions, we will have a notion of \emph{homotopy finite}, or \emph{homotopically finite} groupoid.
-This is just one of several related finiteness conditions on groupoids, so we list some of the main ones that may be used later on. \begin{itemize} \item A groupoid, $G$, will be said to be \emph{finite} if both $G_0$ and $G_1$ are finite sets. \item $G$ may be called \emph{locally finite} if each `hom-set' $G(x,y)$ is a finite set, (so in particular its vertex groups are all finite). \item $G$ will be called \emph{homotopically finite} (or briefly to be a \emph{HF-groupoid}) if it has finitely many connected components and each vertex group, $G(x)$, is a finite group, (so both $\pi_0(G)$ and $\pi_1(G,x)\cong G(x)$ are finite for each possible base point, $x\in G_0$). \end{itemize} We introduce some notation that may be used in this context. \begin{itemize} \item $\Grp$ will be the category of groupoids, \item $\finGrp$ will be that of finite groupoids, \item $\locfinGrp$ that of locally finite groupoids, \item[] and \item $\hfGrp$ that of HF-groupoids. \end{itemize}
+We will also recall the notion of homotopy finite space; see Subsection \ref{HF space}.
+Combining the two notions, we will have a notion of \emph{homotopy finite} groupoid.
+This is just one of several related finiteness conditions on groupoids used here, namely: \begin{itemize}[leftmargin=0.6cm] \item A groupoid, $G$, will be said to be \emph{finite} if both $G^0$ and $G^1$ are finite sets, \item $G$ is called \emph{locally finite} if each `hom-set' $G(x,y)$ is a finite set, \item $G$ will be called \emph{homotopy finite} (or briefly to be a \emph{HF-groupoid}) if it has finitely many connected components and each vertex group, $G(x)$, is finite. \end{itemize}